 As skin appearance becomes looser, some degree of skin reduction will be necessary in addition to liposuction.
 In these cases, a combination of liposuction with skin excision of the upper thigh and sometimes extending down to the knee is the best option.
 For patients who have undergone massive weight loss, an extended inner thigh lift procedure may be required.
 This will involve liposuction combined with excision or skin from the groin down to the knee.
 While this is a significant scar to accept, this approach will deliver a superior dramatic result.

 How is the surgery performed?

 Modern inner thigh lifting practiced by Dr Drielsma involves a combination of radical liposuction with skin only excision and tightening.
-This approach preserves the underlying arteries, viens, nerves and lymphatic tissues and dramatically reduces wound healing problems that have classically been associated with this surgery.
+This approach preserves the underlying arteries, viens, nerves and lymphatic tissues and dramaticaaly reduces wound healing problems that have classically been associated with this surgery.
 Inner thigh lifting is now a relatively smooth procedure with predictable healing and low complications.

 Inner thigh lifting takes some 3 hours to perform.
 It is done under general anaesthetic with a one night hospital stay.
 There are no stitches to be removed as skin closure is achieved with dissolving sutures.

 Usually 2 to 3 weeks will be required off work.
 Gentle exercises can be commenced after 3-4 weeks, however, vigorous exercise should be avoided for 6-8 weeks.
 It may take 2-3 months before returning to completely normal activity.